-- Years of Life Lost (YLL): there are similar patterns in both districts, notably, - Across the life course there are distinct patterns of causation: - ➤ 15 34 yrs, deaths due to injury (self-harm; traffic accidents) - From age 35 liver disease (alcohol and injecting drug related) - From as early as 45 heart disease, cancer and respiratory disease - Dramatic differences in profile by deprivation score.
-In the most deprived quintile: - The majority of YLL occur before age 65, while in the least deprived quintile it is the opposite - From ages 25 65 there are substantial excess YLL due to: - Mental health and drug related deaths, - Gastrointestinal disease deaths, majority of which are cirrhosis (due to alcohol related harm and infectious hepatitis, much, but not all of which occurs in injecting drug users). - Injuries in males (mainly road accidents or self-harm in). - A large proportion of cardiac related YLL occur before age 65, while this is only limited to small numbers in the least deprived quintile.
+- Years of Life Lost (YLL): - Across the life course there are distinct patterns of causation: - > 15 34 yrs, deaths due to injury (self-harm; traffic accidents) - From age 35 liver disease (alcohol and injecting drug related) - From as early as 45 heart disease, cancer and respiratory disease - Dramatic differences in profile by deprivation score.
+In the most deprived quintile:

+- The majority of YLL occur before age 65, while in the least deprived quintile it is the opposite - From ages 25 65 there are substantial excess YLL due to: - Mental health and drug related deaths, - Gastrointestinal disease deaths, majority of which are cirrhosis (due to alcohol related harm and infectious hepatitis, much, but not all of which occurs in injecting drug users). - Injuries in males (mainly road accidents or self-harm). - A large proportion of cardiac related YLL occur before age 65, while this is only limited to a small number of YLL in the least deprived quintile.